doasync/fry-fx/README.md

 );
 ```

-You can provide custom cancel event:
+You can provide custom cancel event to cancel request manually:

 ```ts
 export const cancelRequest = createEvent();